The guide is intended for system administrators and developers who want to try, customize or develop with InvenioRDM on their local machine.

 You can run the main InvenioRDM application in two modes (choose one):

-- Local application with containerized services (good for developers or if want to customize InvenioRDM).
+- Local application with containerized services (good for developers or if you want to customize InvenioRDM).

 cd my-site/ invenio-cli containers start --lock --build --setup